From gripping sports fixtures to unforgettable live performances, few venues capture collective excitement quite like the modern stadium.

-Reckless fun or dangerous intrusion, drones are always an unwanted spectacle at stadiums.
+Reckless fun or dangerous disruption, drones are always an unwanted intrusion at stadiums.
 Once a novelty for hobbyists, today drones have become a powerful tool and a formidable threat.

 The growing drone threat raises serious questions about the measures stadiums must take to strengthen security against drones, ensuring these venues remain places of celebration, not risk.